 Homework will be set on Sunday and will be due on the following Sunday.
 All instructions can be found on Google Classroom.

-Spelling - Spelling lessons are on Tuesday and this is when your child will receive a list of words to learn.
+on Tuesday you will receive a new list of words to learn.
 Please practise these at home, ready for your test the following Tuesday.
 You can use some of the ideas on the Spelling Grid attached to help you to learn these words.

 Please can you remind your child to bring school shoes to change into after their PE lesson and a gentle reminder that the school uniform policy is black socks for boys and white socks for girls.